AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/dotnet/index.md

                     .WithCSCAuthContext(cscAuthContext)
                     .Build();

                 //Create SealingOptions instance with all the sealing parameters.
-                SealOptions sealOptions = new SealOptions.Builder(certificateCredentials, sealFieldOptions).Build();
+                SealOptions sealOptions = new SealOptions.Builder(certificateCredentials, fieldOptions)
+                    .WithAppearanceOptions(appearanceOptions).Build();

-                //Create the PDFElectronicSealOperation instance using the PDFElectronicSealOptions instance PDFElectronicSealOperation pdfElectronicSealOperation = PDFElectronicSealOperation.CreateNew(sealOptions);
+                //Create the PDFElectronicSealOperation instance using the SealOptions instance PDFElectronicSealOperation pdfElectronicSealOperation = PDFElectronicSealOperation.CreateNew(sealOptions);

                 //Set the input source file for PDFElectronicSealOperation instance